ANU environmental sustainability

 ANU as a living lab

-If you are interested in environmental sustainability, there are courses and student projects across most disciplines at ANU.
+If you are an ANU student and interested in environmental sustainability, there are courses and student projects across most disciplines at ANU.
 Start by enrolling in climate adaptation and energy courses offered at ANU or asking your course convenors about incorporating ANU Green content into your current program.